How a voice agent is built for a specific support operation.

 - Language and tone expectations

-System analysis and integration mapping
+System analysis and operational dependencies

 In parallel, we analyze the systems the voice agent needs to work with.